-Modification to the visual processing systems of individuals with BDD and HCs may also be achieved with a novel visual attention modification paradigm (Wong, Rangaprakash, Diaz-Fong, et al., 2022).
+Modification to the visual processing systems of individuals with BDD and healthy controls may also be achieved with a novel visual attention modification paradigm (Wong, Rangaprakash, Diaz-Fong, et al., 2022).
 In this paradigm, individuals view photographs of their own face under two conditions: they begin by viewing the images as they normally would (naturalistically) before receiving instructions to focus their attention on a translucent crosshair in the center of the photos (ModV), followed by looking at the images naturalistically once again.
-The ModV paradigm may reduce the extensive scanpaths observed in individuals with BDD (Toh et al., 2017) and affect both top-down and bottom-up mechanisms by reducing foveal attention to perceived defects, which may enhance functioning.
-In fact, for both individuals with BDD and HCs, and activation was reduced during ModV, and connectivity between V1 and (posterior) increased during the second run of naturalistic viewing (Wong, Rangaprakash, Diaz-Fong, et al., 2022).
+The ModV paradigm may reduce the extensive scanpaths observed in individuals with BDD (Toh et al., 2017) and affect both top-down and bottom-up mechanisms by reducing foveal attention to perceived defects, which may enhance dorsal visual stream functioning.
+In fact, for both individuals with BDD and healthy controls, ventral visual stream and dorsal visual stream activation was reduced during ModV, and connectivity between V1 and (posterior) dorsal visual stream increased during the second run of naturalistic viewing (Wong, Rangaprakash, Diaz-Fong, et al., 2022).

 Similar modifications to dynamic effective connectivity within these visual processing systems has also been achieved with theta burst stimulation (TBS), a type of repetitive transcranial magnetic stimulation (TMS), in a pilot sample of 14 unmedicated adults with BDD with face concerns (Wong et al., 2021).
-During naturalistic own-face viewing, was increased in the anterior in those receiving high intensity (100% active motor threshold) compared to those receiving low intensity stimulation (10% active motor threshold).
+During naturalistic own-face viewing, dynamic effective connectivity was increased in the anterior dorsal visual stream in those receiving high intensity (100% active motor threshold) compared to those receiving low intensity stimulation (10% active motor threshold).
 In addition, there was a significant improvement in appearance evaluations in those receiving high stimulation compared with those receiving low stimulation.
 This preliminary study provides evidence for the modifiability of aberrant visual processing mechanisms in BDD with exogenous neuromodulation of visual processing systems.
-This may be accomplished through alterations in neuroplasticity induced by exogenous modulation (Karabanov et al., 2015), which then enhance the effects and/or durability of attentional modulation, or due to the additive effects of TMS and attentional modulation, which have been independently proven to enhance function.
+This may be accomplished through alterations in neuroplasticity induced by exogenous modulation (Karabanov et al., 2015), which then enhance the effects and/or durability of attentional modulation, or due to the additive effects of TMS and attentional modulation, which have been independently proven to enhance dorsal visual stream function.
 Thus, the combination of exogenous modulation and behavioural, attentional modification potentially could induce the magnitude of functional changes necessary to achieve clinically meaningful improvements in perceptual experiences in those with BDD.

-This will be the first study to test the effects of noninvasive neuromodulation with TBS combined with a visual attention modulation paradigm. he proposed experiment will determine whether intermittent (iTBS) and continuous (cTBS) “enhance” and “inhibit”, respectively, the effects of behavioural visual attention modification on brain connectivity and global visual processing.
+This will be the first study to test the effects of noninvasive neuromodulation with TBS combined with a visual attention modulation paradigm.
+Using a within-subject crossover design, the proposed experiment will determine whether intermittent (iTBS) and continuous (cTBS) “enhance” and “inhibit”, respectively, the effects of behavioural visual attention modification on brain connectivity and global visual processing.
 This will be tested in individuals with clinical BDD and in individuals with subclinical BDD; the latter group is included to explore specific relationships to body dysmorphic symptoms, as milder symptomology may be associated with the same perceptual phenotypes (Beilharz et al., 2016; Dhir et al., 2018; Feusner, Moller, et al., 2010; Jefferies et al., 2012; Mundy & Sadusky, 2014), but with lower comorbid anxiety and depressive symptoms, which may confound the findings.
 Results will contribute to a comprehensive mechanistic model of abnormal visual information processing underlying the core symptom domain of misperceptions of appearance, and the modifiability of implicated neural systems with a combination of behavioural and exogenous neuromodulatory stimulation.
 Insights from this study will be critical for the development and optimization of future combinations of neuromodulation and novel perceptual retraining treatments.